EDF Energy: Marketing

 On 4 January 2008, EDF began advertising on the television through ITV, Channel 4, Channel 5 and various satellite channels.
-EDF are using "It's not easy being green" as their slogan to target a new greener eco friendly image.
+EDF are using "It's not easy being green" as their slogan to target a new greener eco-friendly image.
 In 2009, with Euro RSCG London, EDF created the Team Green Britain campaign, in which Olympic athletes encouraged Britons to be more environmentally aware.

 On 2 April 2012, EDF launched an advert, including their new mascot, Zingy.

-In 2020 EDF launched their new brand purpose focused on tackling climate change and aired a TV advertising campaign promoting their new company ambition and purpose ‘Helping Britain achieve Net Zero’.
+In 2020 EDF launched their new brand purpose focused on tackling climate change and aired a TV advertising campaign promoting their new company ambition and purpose "Helping Britain achieve Net Zero".

 Distribution network operators

-EDF is an energy supplier for homes across the country.
-They are not however a distribution network operator.
+EDF Energy Networks was founded as a merger of Distribution Network Operators but has since divested from this area of work in November, 2010 to Hong Kong-based Cheung Kong Group (CKG), owned by billionaire Li Ka Shing.
+The DSO of EDF Energy Networks was renamed to UK Power Networks.

+EDG is now an energy generator and supplier.

 EDF's main locations

-EDF's main offices are located in London, Croydon, Exeter, Sunderland, Hove and Barnwood in Gloucester.
+EDF's main offices are located in London, Exeter, Sunderland, Hove and Hucclecote in Gloucester.